 I wish I had a good excuse for making these Sweet Potato Quinoa Burgers, but to be completely honest…I just wanted them.
-I mean, doesn’t the title just say it all?
+Come on, doesn’t the title just say it all?
 These burgers just wanted to be made and I was the gal to get the job done.
 Someone had to, right?
 By the way, who says “gal” anymore?
 Sheesh!

-If I had a quarter for every time I came up with a new way to use sweet potatoes, I’d have a quarter.
+You know, if I had a quarter for every time I came up with a new way to use sweet potatoes, I’d have a quarter.
 Or maybe two.
 Ok.
 I’d probably have a whole roll of quarters by now.
-There’s sweet potato french fries, sweet potato dinner rolls.
+There’s Sweet Potato Tater Tots, sweet potato dinner rolls.
 Who knows what else could be coming around the corner.
 Maybe sweet potato ice cream?

-Either way, it’s about time this lowly root vegetable had its day.
+Either way, it’s about time this lowly root vegetable (literally) had its day.
 I mean, the poor plant spends the majority of its life underground.
-It seems like it should be quite a celebration when it’s finally on the other side.
+Because, I just think it should be quite a celebration when it’s finally on the other side.

 A “bunch” is a technical term.
 I’d explain it to you but it’d take me too long.

 Also, I love that quinoa is so easy to cook.
 Some whole grains, like brown rice, seems like they take forever, but quinoa is done in a jiffy.

 Back to this sweet potato quinoa burgers recipe.
 In addition to quinoa and chickpeas, this recipe also includes kale and sweet potatoes too.
 Here’s a breakdown of some of the healthiness this sandwich provides you:

 - Sweet Potatoes are rich in Vitamin A, Vitamin C, Beta-carotene, Potassium and Fiber just to name a few.